fredgibbs/fredgibbs.github.io/courses/landscape-memory/schedule.md

 {% include alert.html class='danger' title='CRITIQUES DUE TODAY' text="
-- Write and bring to class a 500-word critique of one of the essays.
+- Write and bring to class a ~400-word critique of one of the [existing historic site essays](http://trails.unm.edu/sites).
 You should comment on aspects that work particularly well (that we might use as inspiration) as well as aspects that could use improvement.
 Everyone will take a turn presenting their critique (and walking us through the good and bad of the essay online).
 Be sure to use the [critique guide](critique-guide) for ideas about what to look out for.
 "%}

 - Dolores Hayden, _The Power of Place_, 44--78.